xubaixinxbx/3dheads/README.md

 Note: We upload the compressed video for convenience, please download and see the original [video](https://github.com/xubaixinxbx/High-fidelity-3D-Reconstruction-of-Human-Heads/tree/main/misc).

 ## Setup
-You can create an anaconda environment refer to (VolSDF)[https://github.com/lioryariv/volsdf/tree/main].
+You can create an anaconda environment by referring to [VolSDF](https://github.com/lioryariv/volsdf/tree/main).

 ## Data
 We use the data provided by [Single Image Portrait Relighting via Explicit Multiple Reflectance Channel Modeling](https://sireer.github.io/projects/FLM_project/).
 Specifically, we select 30 distinct individuals and conduct joint training during stage 1.